-A goal of this curriculum is to develop young men and women who are not only trained technically but who have a general liberal arts education so they can perform effectively in the Broadcast Industry.
+A goal of this curriculum is to develop young men and women who are not only well trained technically, but who have a general education so they can perform effectively in the broadcasting industry.

-The program is designed to include the support and assistance of broadcasting stations located in the area served by the College.

-The curriculum provides a program of sufficient depth and scope so that in the event a student who has completed the two year program desires to continue his or her education, an extension of training at a four year college can be accomplished with a maximum transfer of credits.
-Graduates of this program receive an Associate in Applied Science Degree.
+The program is designed to include the support and assistance of broadcasting stations located in the area served by the college.
+The broadcasting curriculum at Jefferson Davis has the full support of the National Association of Broadcasters and the Mississippi Broadcasters Association.
+The curriculum provides a program of sufficient depth and scope so that in the event a student who has completed the two-year program desires to continue his or her education, an extension of training at a four-year college can be accomplished with a maximum transfer of credits.

+Graduates of this program qualify for the third class FCC license with broadcast endorsement, and receive an Associate in Applied Science Degree.

-S EMESTE R HOURS
+PDP OTTHAN NO SEMESTE R HOURS

-FRES HMAN YEAR 1 Sem.
+SHMAN YE 1 Sem.
 2 Sem.

 RS 100 Introduction to Broadcasting .
 3

 RS 101, 200 Announcing I, II .
 4 4

-ENG 1113 English .
+ENG English .
 3

-SPT 1113 or Speech or

-2143 or Oral Interpretation or
+SPT 1113 or 21 43Speech or Oral Interpretation or

-1153 Voice & Diction .
+SPT 1153 Voice and Diction .
 3

 SEC 1113 Typewriting .
 3

-RS 102 Radio Programming 3
+RS 102 Radio Programming

+RS 104 Radio Writing 3

-DMT 207 Advertising 3
+DMT 107 Advertising 2

-PSC 1113 Government 3
+PSC 1113 Government • 3

 HPR Physical Education .
-1 1
+1 3

-SOPI HOMORE YEA R
+SOPI HOMORE Y EAR

 RS 203 Announcing III .
 3

 RS 201 Radio Production .
-3
+2

 RS 202 Radio News .
 3

-BAD 1113 Introduction to Business .
+BAD 1113 Business .
 3

-DMT 100 Salesmanship .
-3
+DMT 100 Salesmanship 3

-RS 204 Radio Sales, Writing 3
+RS 204 Radio Sales

-RS 205 Radio Station Management ¥.
-3
+RS 205 Radio Station Management 1 3

-BAD 1313 Business Mathematics or
+BAD 1313 Business Mathematics 3

+or

-MAT 1213 College Math I or
+MAT 1213 College Math I

+or

-MAT 1313 College Algebra 80 3
+MAT Collega Algebra 3

-MUS 1113 Music Appreciation + 3
+MUS 0.000.000.000 Music Appreciation 3

 GEO 1123 Geography 3

-Elective 3
+Elective 2 or 2